Please provide your Feedback for the 2026 Spring PD Day

 9:30am-12:00pm (MST) with Elizabeth Howard & Shera Simpson, The Tandem Teachers

 Language and literacy development aren’t limited to the language arts block!
 In this session, participants will be invited to consider academic language demands in the content areas and will be provided with models for creating strong language objectives as well as opportunities to connect them to upcoming lessons in their curriculum.
+Designed for dual language teachers, but all are welcome.

 12:00pm-1:00pm (MST) with Mike Rowe, mikeroweWORKS Foundation